sailfishos-chum/main/README.md

   something is wrong, maintainers will work with you to resolve the issues.

-There are no major limitations imposed on the submitted software.
-Main limitation is that it should not interfere with any software distributed by Jolla as a part of Sailfish OS.
-This includes updating libraries distributed as a part of Sailfish OS.

-All types of software is welcome as long as it can be used on Sailfish OS devices.
-This includes actively developed SFOS applications, discontinued SFOS applications, tools and libraries missing on SFOS as distributed by Jolla.
-Depending on the type of software, recommended ways of submission vary, as described below.
+After the successful submission, you will be made maintainer of your package in `sailfishos:chum:testing`.
+This allows to handle updates in a simplified manner:

-After the successful submission, updates are handled by changing version information at OBS service file in `sailfishos:chum:testing`, checking that it compiles, and promotion to `sailfishos:chum`.
+- you would change version information at OBS service file in `sailfishos:chum:testing`

+- check that it compiles in `:testing`

+- submit from `sailfishos:chum:testing` for promotion to `sailfishos:chum`.

+For reference, see [Maintainers](Maintainers.md) for list of checks performed by maintainers.

 ### Asking for help